diceverick/diceverick/README.md

 ## 🚀 Current Hustle
 - 🔌 **Project PLUGG:** Building a peer-to-peer campus marketplace with ASP.NET & SQL Server.
-- 🛡️ **Cybersecurity:** Training on TryHackMe and exploring secure coding practices.
+- 🛡️ **Cybersecurity:** Training on HackTheBox and exploring secure coding practices.
 - 📸 **Creative Side:** Pursuing cinematic-conceptual photography and astrophotography while the code is compiling.

 ---